saintmalik/awesome-oss-docs/CONTRIBUTING.md

 1. Update the README.md with any Active OSS Documentations you want to add or update.
 2. Make sure the list of programs is still in alphabetical order.
 3. Create the pull request and explain your changes, We'll merge it in or reply as quickly as possible.
+4. Your pull request title should discuss what the PR is about e.g `Added Active Apple OSS Docs` or `Added More/New Active Apple OSS Docs`